logan676/bookpost/docs/concept/UNDERLINE-FEATURE.md

 # Underline Feature Documentation

-This document describes the text underline/highlight feature implementation for Ebooks and Magazines in BookPost.
+This document describes the text underline/highlight feature implementation for Ebooks and Magazines in BookLibrio.

 ## Overview